Hallatscheklab/NetworkInfer/README.md

     •   cd NetworkInfer
     •   conda env create -f environment.yml

+The HMM-MCMC method is implemented in C++.
+A C++ compiler that supports at least C++11 is required.
+In the directory `HMM_MCMC/` of the local repository, compile the main.cc file

+    •   g++  main.cc -std=c++1 -o NI_MCMC

+You can run the program by executing

+    •   ./NI_MCMC -f WFsim

-The HMM-MCMC method is implemented in C++ and utilizes the [Eigen](http://eigen.tuxfamily.org) library for linear algebra.
-Eigen is located in HMM_MCMC/src/ within this repository (no installation required).
+Note that the HMM-MCMC method utilizes the [Eigen](http://eigen.tuxfamily.org) library, which is a header-only library located in HMM_MCMC/src/ within this repository.

 HMM-EM
 ---